jeggao/latex-build/README.md

 # $\LaTeX$ Build
 __A simple python script and folder structure for standard `latexmk` compilation.__

-Create copies of `project-name` for each $\LaTeX`project.
+Create copies of `project-name` for each $\LaTeX$ project.
 Initialize git repos if needed.

 ```
 usage: ./build.py [-h] [-l] [-d] [-s] [-v]